Why Should I Do It?

 Does It Hurt?

-In terms of sensation, the most common description of the feeling is similar to that of a cat licking your skin—not painful, but perhaps not the most enjoyable either.
-Ultimately, your esthetician will assess if microdermabrasion is right for your skin (remember, all facials start with a skin analysis), ensuring your skin is not too sensitive and is resilient enough to benefit from it.
+In terms of sensation, we typically compare it to a cat licking your skin—not painful, but perhaps not the most enjoyable either.
+Ultimately, your esthetician will assess if microdermabrasion is right for you (remember, all facials start with a skin analysis!), ensuring it will benefit your skin and help reach your skincare goals.

 How Can I Prep My Skin Pre-Treatment?

-It’s also recommended that clients stop using any exfoliants or prescription topicals (i.e. Retinoids) that would cause your skin to be sensitive at least a week before your treatment.
-Even if you’re a microderm-pro, you’ll want to avoid products that can potentially lead to a negative reaction.
+We recommend you stop using any exfoliants or prescription topicals (like retinoids!) that would cause your skin to be sensitive at least a week before your treatment.
+Even if you’re used to microdermabrasion, you’ll still want to avoid products that can potentially lead to a negative reaction. (take a peek at our Microdermabrasion FAQs here!)

 What Do I Do Post-Treatment?

-Serron also cautions against sweaty physical activities or harsh conditions like a sauna for 24 hours following the treatment. “[Microdermabrasion] is still controlled trauma to the skin, so it needs to be handled like you would a baby's skin.
+Serron cautions against sweaty physical activities or harsh conditions, like a sauna, for 24 hours following the treatment. “[Microdermabrasion] is still controlled trauma to the skin, so it needs to be handled like you would a baby's skin.
 I encourage people to let their skin heal as much as possible,” she adds.
+Any small breakouts (a.k.a. “purging”) you may experience are due to trapped debris coming up the surface and shouldn’t linger!

-Her post-treatment product picks include a hydrating or a cooling sheet mask (like the one from Joanna Vargas) paired with a jade roller chilled in the fridge.
+Her post-treatment product picks include a hydrating or a cooling sheet mask paired with a jade roller, chilled in the fridge.
 Then, use a calming cream like the Naturopathica Calendula Essential Hydrating Cream to further comfort the skin.
 This is a top-pick for sensitive skin types all around, or Heyday facial fans who opt for microdermabrasion as their enhancement of choice.